ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch13.md

 ## Recommendations [](#recommendations)

 ViTs have recently begun outperforming CNNs if enough data is available for pretraining.
-However, this doesnâ€™t make CNNs obsolete, as methods such as the popular EfficientNetV2 CNN architecture are less memory and data hungry.
+However, this doesn't make CNNs obsolete, as methods such as the popular EfficientNetV2 CNN architecture are less memory and data hungry.

-Moreover, recent ViT architectures donâ€™t rely solely on large datasets, parameter numbers, and self-attention.
+Moreover, recent ViT architectures don't rely solely on large datasets, parameter numbers, and self-attention.
 Instead, they have taken inspiration from CNNs and added soft convolutional inductive biases or even complete convolutional layers to get the best of both